Michael Mathews, Editor of Texas Birder

 - Great value for a heavy-duty setup

-In Texas spring gusts, this thing behaves like it pays taxes.
+In Texas spring gusts, this thing stays rock steady.

 My Monopod Secret Weapon